Come chat with us and we will get back to you as soon as possible!

 sudo systemctl start mongod

-The systemctl command is essential for managing the MongoDB service.
-If you encounter an error, reload services and try starting the DBMS again:
+The systemctl command is essential for MongoDB service management.
+For example, if you encounter an error, run the following to reload running services and try starting the DBMS again:

 sudo systemctl daemon-reload